Find detailed information here

 If you do not have a controller, we recommend the following inexpensive options:

-The following transmitters can be directly connected to the mono jack in the USB interface provided with AeroSIMRC:
+The following Radio Control Remote Controllers can be directly connected to the mono jack in the USB interface provided with AeroSIMRC:

-An additional Adapter is required for the following transmitters:
+An additional Adapter is required for the following Remote Controllers:

-The following transmitters cannot be used with AeroSIM RC:
+The following controllers cannot be used with AeroSIM RC:

-The simulator needs to learn the end positions and neutral positions of each stick in your transmitter.
+The simulator needs to learn the end positions and neutral positions of each stick in your Remote Controller.

 Follow the instructions provided in the Calibration Assistant in the simulator.